Numbers show Darvish is great, but why is he so polarizing?

-The lone Texas Rangers representative at the All-Star Game on Monday and Tuesday is Yu Darvish, a tactical choice by Major League Baseball with smaller rosters that emphasize pitching.
+The lone Texas Rangers representative at the All-Star Game on Tuesday is Yu Darvish, a tactical choice by Major League Baseball with smaller rosters that emphasize pitching.

 Of course, Darvish won’t be pitching, at the request of the club after having started Sunday, but he’s in Miami.